QuantLet/XFG3/XFGexp_rtn_SRM/README.md

 Published in : XFG (3rd Edition)

-Description : 'Compute the optimal expected returns with a generating func- tion of the SRM related to the HARA utility.'
+Description : 'Compute the optimal expected returns with a generating fun- ction of the SRM related to the HARA utility.'

 Keywords : 'arch, linear programming, portfolio, risk aversion, risk measure, utility'